statgen/SLURM-examples/README.md

 - programs that use OpenMP
 - programs that use pthreads

-:exclamation: _If a job uses multiple threads, but you don't tell SLURM, SLURM will allocate too many jobs to that node.
+:frog: _If a job uses multiple threads, but you don't tell SLURM, SLURM will allocate too many jobs to that node.
 That will cause problems for all jobs on that node.
-Don't do that._
+Don't do that.
+Quack quack_

 SLURM options for multi-threaded programs:
 - `--cpus-per-task`: the number of cores your job will use (default is 1)